How Many Get a BBL [Statistics, Trends, Risks]

 • On Average Baltimore is the most expensive city to get a BBL in (the average cost being $10,174 across all surgeons).

-Compared to a Butt implant, the BBL is actually cheaper.
+Compared to a Butt implant, the BBL is cheaper.
 A butt implant will set you back $5,280 while a BBL procedure on average costs $4,800.

 The drop in cost